Making transport more robust and interpretable by moving data through a small number of anchor points

 \subsection{Establishing a ground metric}

-Instead of considering every source-to-target point distance to build our transportation cost, we define our cost by using anchors as proxies for each point.
-A general way of encoding the distance that each point needs to travel to get to its nearest anchor, is to define the costs as:
+In what follows, we will focus on the Euclidean space ${\cal{X}}={\cal{Y}}=\mathbb{R}^d$.
+Instead of considering every source-to-target distance to build our transportation cost, we can use anchors as proxies for each point.
+A well-established way of encoding the distance that each point needs to travel to get to its nearest anchor, is to define the cost as: